barryclark/jekyll-now/_posts/2022-3-26-spectate-easy.md

 ![wireshark-protocol-Heirarchy]({{ site.baseurl }}/zAinCTF/images/swe.png)

-There is a lot of data in UDP then Right-click And Apply it as Filter
+There is a lot of data in UDP then Right-click And Apply it as Filter And Right-click on any packet and Follow UDP Stream

 ![wireshark-UDP-Stream]({{ site.baseurl }}/zAinCTF/images/6a3u47.gif)